ginizer/uni-works/bachelor-thesis/README.md

  measures will have the same or greater values that those examined.
 The paper presents methods for generating matrices according to a uniform probability distribution using the Metropolis-Hastings algorithm.
-Additionally, it details the technique of lumping Markov chains, which proves useful within the scope of the problem addressed in the paper
+Additionally, it details the technique of lumping Markov chains, which proves useful within the scope of the problem addressed in the paper.